Fact-checked

 Sputum test for tuberculosis

-The analysis of the secret for tuberculosis includes studies:
+Analysis of secretions for tuberculosis includes studies:

-• microscopic (to detect acid-resistant bacteria);
+• microscopic (to detect acid-fast bacteria);

 • bacterioscopic (for Mycobacterium tuberculosis - MBT).